Why Square-first

 Payments

-- Idempotency — Each payment request is sent with an idempotency key derived from the order (and payment context).
-Retries (e.g. network or duplicate tap) don’t create a second charge.
+- Idempotency — Each payment is sent with a unique key so that network retries or accidental double-taps can’t create a second charge.

 - Settlement and reporting — All settlement and reporting stay in Square.
-Layout does not hold card data or settle funds.
+Layout charges zero transaction fees and does not hold card data.

 Security and isolation

-- OAuth tokens — Stored per company; used only for that company’s Square API calls.
-Not shared across tenants.
+- OAuth tokens are stored per company and used only for that company’s Square API calls — never shared across tenants.

-- Payments — Customer identity is verified by the backend before creating a payment; order state is checked (e.g. pending payment) to avoid duplicate or invalid charges.
+- Customer identity is verified before any payment is created; order state is checked to prevent duplicate or invalid charges.